fhebuterne/mc-scan/README.md

 # McScan (beta)

+This project is archived, please check new version : https://github.com/fhebuterne/McScanKt

 McScan analyse a minecraft map and get all items with custom name and / or lore from chest, hopper and inventory players (if map contain playerdata).
 McScan does a ranking with items locations and players UUID.